Our Lady of the Angels School fire

-The disaster was the lead headline story in American, Canadian, and European newspapers.
-Pope John XXIII sent his condolences from the Vatican in Rome.
+The disaster was the lead headline story in American, European, and Canadian newspapers.
+Pope John XXIII sent his condolences from The Vatican.
 The severity of the fire shocked the nation and surprised educational administrators of both public and private schools.
 The disaster led to major improvements in standards for school design and fire safety codes.

 Background

-Our Lady of the Angels was an elementary and middle school comprising kindergarten through eighth-grade education.
+Our Lady of the Angels was a grammar school comprising kindergarten through eighth-grade education.
 It was located at 909 North Avers Avenue in the Humboldt Park area of Chicago's West Side, on the northeast corner of West Iowa Street and North Avers Avenue (some sources describe the school as "in Austin").
+The neighborhood had originally been heavily Irish-American, but gradually developed in the first half of the twentieth century into a largely Italian-American middle-class community.
+The area was also home to several other first, second, and third-generation immigrant groups, including German Americans, Polish Americans and other Slavic Americans.
+Most of the families in the immediate neighborhood were Catholic.

 The school was one of several buildings associated with the large Catholic parish; others included a church, a rectory, which was adjacent to the church, a convent of the Sisters of Charity of the Blessed Virgin Mary, which was across Iowa Street from the school, and two buildings one block east on Hamlin Avenue referred to by the parish as Joseph Hall and Mary Hall respectively, which housed kindergarten and first-grade classes.
 The Hamlin Avenue buildings were not involved in the fire, and aside from some minor smoke inhalation problems (no deaths or serious injuries), neither were the first floor of the north wing, the entire south wing, or the annex.

 The fire was primarily confined to the second floor of the north wing.
 The north wing was part of a two-story structure built in 1910, but remodeled several times over the years.
 That wing originally consisted of a first-floor church and a second-floor school.
 The entire building became a school when a new, much larger church was opened in 1939.